 NATIONAL COMIC BOOK DAY | SEPTEMBER 25

-Every year on September 25th, National Comic Book Day honors the art, artists and the stories of comic books.
-Fans and collectors, readers and artists come together to celebrate the day with events across the country.
+On September 25th, National Comic Book Day honors the art, artists, and stories of comic books.
+Fans, collectors, readers, and artists come together to celebrate the day with events across the country.

 First popularized in the United States, comic books are also called comic magazines.
 Generally, comic books produce drawn sequential and opposing panels representing individual scenes.
 Each scene often includes descriptive prose and written narratives.
 When placed together, the panels form a complete story or a portion of a serial.

-The earliest comic strips, (which later gave birth to comic books), displayed dialogue in bubbles or balloons above characters’ heads.
+The earliest comic strips (which later gave birth to comic books) displayed dialogue in bubbles or balloons above characters’ heads.
 As an art form, the designs can be quite intricate.
-For example, text, dialogue, personalities, color and imagery all enhance part of a storyline.
-Over time, these storylines also distinguish eras, artists, genres and themes.
+For example, text, dialogue, personalities, color, and imagery enhance part of a storyline.
+Over time, these storylines also distinguished eras, artists, genres, and themes.

 People who collect comic books are known as pannapictagraphist.